laravel/docs/eloquent-relationships.md

             ]);
         }])->get();

-In addition, using the `loadMorphCount` method, you may eager load all nested relationship counts on the various entities of the polymorphic relation if the `ActivityFeed` models have already been retrieved:
+In addition, you may use the `loadMorphCount` method to eager load all nested relationship counts on the various entities of the polymorphic relation if the `ActivityFeed` models have already been retrieved:

     $activities = ActivityFeed::with('parentable')
         ->get()